jonurry/CV/README.md

 Providing business critical software solutions to a Bluetooth interoperability testing company.

 - Responsible for architecting, designing, developing and delivering software solutions to bring commercial savings and competitive advantage to clients.

 - Creating XML generator for Ford Motor Company to power their global customer-facing websites.

 ### Product Manager, Ulysses Systems (2006 - 2009)

+### Team Leader, Ulysses Systems (2000 - 2006)

+### Senior Software Engineer, Ulysses Systems (1999 - 2000)

 Ulysses Systems is an award-winning provider of enterprise business intelligence software to the marine industry.
 Customers included: BP, ExxonMobil, Bourbon, Exmar and V.Ships.

 - Responsible for ‘Core Technologies’ platform.
 Split 70% design/coding and 30% management.

 - Promoted agile methodologies and helped define new and improved processes.
-  Team Leader, Ulysses Systems (2000 - 2006)
-- Led a team of software engineers who envisioned, designed and implemented a multi-user document management system from scratch.
-- Designed and developed a UI framework.
-Reusable solution saved many weeks of development work and gave the product a consistent look and operation.

-### Senior Software Engineer, Ulysses Systems (1999 - 2000)

-Improving legacy software for the marine industry.
+- Improving legacy software for the marine industry.

 ### Software Engineer, Integrated Sales Systems (1999)